-Similarly do not interact too firmly or appear indifferent to their problems, this may irritate the client and he may intentionally delay your payment even further.
+Similarly do not interact too firmly or appear indifferent to their problems, this may irritate the client and they may intentionally delay your payment even further.

-1. Has this happened for the first time:
+1. Has this happened for the first time?

 Politely send another “reminder” invoice by “certified” mail, keep a copy for your records.
 You should also make a phone call the day after the client receives your “reminder” invoice.
 Say something like this ..
 “Sir, may be you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.

-If the client appears to be deferring the payment or giving false excuses, take it as a big red flag.
+If the client appears to be deferring the payment or giving false excuses, take it as a big warning sign.
 Keep this account under watch.
-If the payment does not get issued soon, you will need to take this to the next level.
+If the payment does not get issued soon, you will need to promptly assign this account to a collection agency.

 2. Has the client started to repeatedly delay payments?

-I always believe that apart from insisting clients, do tell them that you are also facing problems because of non-payment.
+I always believe that apart from requesting payment from your clients, do tell them that your own small business is also facing problems because of this non-payment.
 It could be even as simple as this “Sir, since your payments have been delayed, it has created some cash flow problems for us as well.
 We run our business on thin margins.
 I request you to clear our bills at the earliest“.

-3. Do you have a better alternative
+3. Do you have a better alternative?

 5. Show faith in your client.
 It helps.